milanofashionweek

 Spring-Summer 22: rewiring fashion?

-It is not that now the trend is more sporty, it is the comment we heard during a fashion show.
+It is not that now the trend is more sporty, that is the comment we heard during a fashion show.
 It’s that elegance is dead.
 Culturally dead, in wearing, speaking, or living.

 The official press, or what remains of it, can only be condescending or applauding.
 Budgets for advertising are already cut to the bones, better avoid any further reduction.